 So as like traditional bikes feature gears to set the speed to withstand the road types.
 The floor-bounded bikes also need something that could maintain the pace of riding, and that is resistance.

 The resistance accommodates the client to personalize the intensity of the workout.
 These bikes imitate the appearance and some functions like paddling of standard bikes to give the rider a joy of outdoor exercising experience.
-If your bikes do not support resistance, your riding would be like cruising through the city with some effort.

 Why Bike Need Intensity Levels (Resistance)?

 In simple words, resistance does the same function as the volume button.
 If you want to hear the sound with the high pitch, you will choose the high volume, and if with the low pitch, you would go with low volume.
-Similar to volume, resistance permits the rider to set the intensity of the workout.
-It lets you set the intensity of exercise, whether you want a hardcore exercise or a moderate level of exercise.

 Levels of Recumbent Bike Resistance